Series: Foul Is Fair #1

 Amazon | Barnes & Noble | The Book Depository

 FTC Disclosure: I received a complimentary copy of this book from Netgalley.
 All opinions are my own..

-Thanks so much to Wednesday Books for inviting me to take part in the blog tour for Wicked Saints.
-I’m thrilled to be able to share my thoughts on this riveting read today.
+Thanks so much to Meghan from St. Martin’s Press & Wednesday Books for inviting me to take part in their blog tour for Foul is Fair by Hannah Capin.
+I’m excited to share my thoughts on this thrilling new novel.

 * * * * *